SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

 The ``Vehicle`` class defines common characteristics for an arbitrary vehicle, but is not much use in itself.
 To make it more useful,
-you need to refine it to describe more specific kinds of vehicle.
+you need to refine it to describe more specific kinds of vehicles.

 .. _Inheritance_Subclassing: